Dbm289/birds_i_saw/README.md

 Planned improvements: connection to Flickr API or scraper to present pictures of the birds.
 Ability to filter by rating.

-Immense thanks to Elenor Lewis, YouTuber Brian Design, Z Drake and Ronnie Boniface.
+Immense thanks to Eleanor Lewis, YouTuber Brian Design, Z Drake and Ronnie Boniface.